-Diabesity, the combination of obesity and diabetes, has become a public health crisis.
+Diabesity, an amalgam of the words diabetes and obesity, refers to a continuum of blood sugar issues ranging from minor insulin resistance to full-blown type 2 diabetes.
+It has become a public health crisis.
 The numbers of people with diabesity are staggering.
 An estimated 1 billion people worldwide suffer from this disease, 100 million of whom are Americans.
 As these numbers keep growing, experts are frantically trying to find a way to prevent diabesity.
 So far, they have had no success.

 Probably the biggest reason the diabesity epidemic has not been reversed is that most experts try to address the problem with the same mindset that caused the problem in the first place.
 Let’s take obesity, for instance.
 Obesity, as you’ll see shortly, is the main risk factor for type 2 diabetes.
 Indeed, the Centers for Disease Control reports nearly 90% of those who are obese will eventually develop type 2 diabetes.